dallison/phaser/phaser/docs/phaser_user_guide.md

 buffer using information held in the `source` class.
 This makes the source classes very lightweight, containing just metadata about the binary message.

 When you read a field from a source class, the data is read from the binary message.
-However, this is not done directly since the binary message may be a different version from that doing the reading (fields may be been added or changed).
-Therefore, reading a field results in the use of `field metadata` that is held in a small array inside the binary message.
-This allows the software to use newer or older version of messages, one of the mainstays of protobuf's popularity.
+However, this is not done directly since the binary message may be a different version from that doing the reading (fields may have been added or changed).
+Reading therefore uses `field metadata` stored inside the binary message.
+Dense field-number ranges use a direct-indexed table, while fields outside that range use a sorted sparse table and binary search.
+This allows the software to use newer or older versions of messages, one of the mainstays of protobuf's popularity.

 ## What's wrong with serialization?